ankane/setup-elasticsearch/README.md

 # setup-elasticsearch

-The missing action for Elasticsearch - no need to use containers :tada:
+The missing action for Elasticsearch - no need for containers :tada:

 Supports: